-Sets out the characteristics to well-designed places, which includes the incorporation of green infrastructure and biodiversity.
-Infrastructure Framework Provides a structure to analyse where greenspace in urban environments is needed most, to support equitable access.
+National Design Guidance Sets out the characteristics to well-designed places, which includes the incorporation of green infrastructure and biodiversity.
+Natural England Green Infrastructure Framework 2023 Provides a structure to analyse where greenspace in urban environments is needed most, to support equitable access.
 It includes increased tree cover, increasing connectivity and extent of habitats and building resilience for climate change.
-CIEEM Good practice principles for development (Ilink) Sets out ten principles for good practice in achieving BNG which must be applied together as one approach.
-CIEEM Good practice principles for Provides practical advice to achieve BNG in the UK, based on the good practice principles for BNG and applies to all types and scales of development, at all stages in the life cycle of the development.
-Committee for Climate The latest assessment (2023) concluded the UK is not Change recommendations adequately prepared for climate change and more needs to be 2023 done to adapt.
+CIEEM Good practice principles for development (I link) Sets out ten principles for good practice in achieving BNG which must be applied together as one approach.
+CIEEM Good practice principles for Provides practical advice to achieve BNG in the UK, based on the good practice principles for BNG and applies to all types and

+• • scales of development, at all stages in the life cycle of the development.
+Change recommendations The latest assessment (2023) concluded the UK is not adequately prepared for climate change and more needs to be done to adapt.